 Eco-Friendly Activities at Dive Friends Bonaire

 Dive Friends Bonaire organizes the quarterly Bonaire Underwater Clean Up Dive.
-Upcoming clean ups in 2018 are scheduled for:
+Upcoming clean ups in 2018 and 2019 are scheduled for:

 Briefings begin 10:00 AM, but dates may change so as to not conflict with other events.